Mexico Pelagic - NEW AND IMPROVED!

 Stormies, shearwaters and sharks

-Following on from the spectacular success of our inaugural expedition to Guadalupe and Socorro which sailed from San Diego in November 2015, WildWings is delighted to announce there will be a repeat of this unique ‘world first’ voyage in 2019 with an improved itinerary.
+Following on from the spectacular success of our inaugural expedition to Guadalupe and Socorro which sailed from San Diego in November 2015, WildWings is delighted to announce there will be a repeat of this unique ‘world first’ voyage in 2020, with an improved itinerary.
+(We will only operate this voyage again if there is sufficient demand!)
 We will be targeting some of the special seabirds in the East Pacific including Townsend’s Shearwater, Ainley’s Storm-petrel, Least Storm-petrel, Black Storm-petrel and Guadalupe Murrelet.
 We also hope to see a host of desirable cetaceans, seals and other marine creatures including Great White Sharks (although getting a bit late in the season for them), Guadalupe Fur Seals and Northern Elephant Seals, so this exciting pelagic should appeal to those with a wide range of sea-related interests.

 Our expedition begins in San Diego and after clearing customs just over the Mexican border at Ensenada, we will sail in a south-westerly direction for the island of Guadalupe.
 This island is probably most famous in seabirding circles for the Guadalupe Storm-petrel, a species which was considered abundant at the beginning of the 20th Century but is now regarded as critically endangered and potentially extinct.
 With several other Pacific seabirds either “coming back from the dead” or being discovered in recent years (eg Beck’s, Fiji and Vanuatu Petrels) and only a handful of recent at sea searches in the waters off Guadalupe, there is surely a chance that this storm-petrel could still be out there, especially as there are some impressive stacks off the southern end of the main island where other storm-petrels are known to breed.